hathora/builder/docs/builder/deploy.md

 └─ server
 ```

 Run `hathora cloud deploy --appName ${MY_GAME_NAME}` to begin the global deployment process.
-If you run into any issues, please refer to the [Hathora Cloud](../cloud/README.md) documentation.
+If you run into any issues, please refer to the [Hathora Cloud](https://hathora.dev/docs) documentation.

-> You maybe interested in setting up Continuous Delivery.
-You can find instructions [here](../cloud/README.md#continuous-delivery).